 - a dramatic change in personality or appearance, or irrational or bizarre behaviour

 - changed eating or sleeping habits

-- a severe drop in school or work performance
+- a drop in school or work performance

-- a lack of interest in the future
+- a lack of interest in things previously important, and the future

-- giving away possessions and putting their affairs in order.
+- giving away possessions and putting affairs in order

-What to do if a relative or friend threatens suicide
+What to do if a relative or friend lets you know they are suicidal

 After a suicide attempt

 For family and friends, a suicide attempt can bring a range of intense and unexpected emotions that can change quickly and unpredictably.
 There is no right or wrong way to react.